For some footballers, the journey to the top can be a long and arduous one.

 “His first six months were horrendous,” said his former goalkeeping coach Eric Steele in an interview with United We Stand, a Manchester United fanzine, in 2014.

 “We worked with him on and off the field to make him more powerful.
 We changed his lifestyle.
 He would finish training and want to go home.
 When I told him to come back in the afternoon he’d ask, ‘Why?’

 “There were lifestyle issues.
 He’d sleep two or three times a day.
 He’d have his main meal late at night.
 We pushed protein drinks on him straight after training.
 We physically made him drink.
 We had him in the gym a lot.
 He hated it.
 They don’t do the gym in Spain as much.
 We needed to build his core strength.”

 But you can’t keep a good man down.
 De Gea would beef up and, once assimilated to English football, quickly established himself as the Premier League’s best goalkeeper over several seasons as well as one of Europe’s finest.

-Mistakes have started to creep back into his game but on his day, De Gea remains a nightmare for strikers.
+Mistakes have started to creep back into his game with startling frequency but on his day, De Gea remains a nightmare for strikers.

 4. Xavi (Barcelona)

 A graduate of Barcelona’s academy system, Xavi looked like the odd one out in his early playing days as he was surrounded by a host of international names, the majority of whom were not sourced locally.

 It would be some time before he cemented a regular starting berth in Barca’s midfield.
 Before then, question marks surrounded his ability to replace former midfielder Pep Guardiola at the heart of the team, question marks that seem now laughable.
 Literally, according to the man himself.